navcoin/navcoin/doc/bech32-mod-gen-poly.md

 ### 2. Calculation of false-positive error rates

-To see the performance of all generated polynomials, we used [crccollide.cpp](https://github.com/sipa/ezbase32/blob/master/crccollide.cpp) that is developed by Bitcoin developers compiled with the default parameters as in:
+To see the performance of all generated polynomials, we used [crccollide.cpp](https://github.com/sipa/ezbase32/blob/master/crccollide.cpp) that is developed by Bitcoin developers.
+We compiled it with the default parameters as in:

 ```bash
 $ g++ ezbase32/crccollide.cpp -o crccollide -lpthread -O3